zarthur/CSCC-Fundamentals-Android-Notes/week_09_10/readme.md

 added to the list before the *arthur* contact object.

 ## Exercises

 1. Create an abstract class for contacts that stores a contact's name and defines an abstract method *contact()*.
-Create one class that makes use of the abstract contact class that stores and email address and implements the *contact()* method using the email address and another class that stores a phone number and implements the *contact()* method using the phone number.
-The implementation of the *contact()* method should simply print a string with the appropriate information like "Emailing aneuman1@cscc.edu" or "Calling 123-456-7890".
+Create one class that makes use of the abstract contact class that stores an email address and implements the *contact()* method using the email address and another class that stores a phone number and implements the *contact()* method using the phone number.
+The implementation of the *contact()* method should simply display a string with the appropriate information like "Emailing aneuman1@cscc.edu" or "Calling 123-456-7890".